- My VitaCup Review: The Next Evolution of Coffee, or Junk Science? - June 13, 2022

 When you taste homemade nut milk and compare it to store-bought, you can really notice the difference.
 The milk you make at home is way more flavorful and steams more like cow’s milk.
 This makes it far easier to produce a decent latte.
 If you have the time and resources to make your own, we definitely recommend that you do!

 Ultimately, non-dairy milk has become increasingly popular as the choice has gotten more vast.
-On the whole, these milk fall into one of two categories: milk that blends into your coffee, and milk that has a more distinctive flavor profile.
-If you’re a homebrewer searching for a plant-based milk for your latte, you should experiment with a few of the milk listed above.
+On the whole, this milk falls into one of two categories: milk that blends into your coffee, and milk that has a more distinctive flavor profile.
+If you’re a homebrewer searching for plant-based milk for your latte, you should experiment with a few of the milk listed above.
 This is the only way to find the one that complements your palette best.